 HMRC - CTM61660 - Loans To Participators: Release Or Writing Off Of Loan Or Advance: Class 1 NIC

-As well as attracting a potential charge under ITTOIA05/S415, where the participator or associate is an employee, the amount released or written off will attract Class 1 NIC if it is remuneration or profit derived from an employment (Section 3 (1) SSCBA 1992).
-This was confirmed in the First Tier Tribunal in Stewart Fraser Ltd v Commissioners for HMRC [2011] UKFTT 46 (TC).
+As well as attracting a potential charge under ITTOIA05/S415, where the participator or associate is an employee, the amount released or written off will attract Class 1 NIC if it is remuneration or profit derived from an employment (section 3 (1) SSCBA 1992).
+This was confirmed in the First Tier Tribunal in Stewart Fraser Ltd v HMRC [2011] UKFTT 46 (TC).

-Therefore when you find that a loan to which Section 455 applied has been wholly or partly written off or released, you should make a report, by e-mail, to RIS, Glasgow Intell Referrals (RIS).
-This report should:
+An officer who finds that a loan to which CTA10/S455 applied has been wholly or partly written off or released should make a report to RIS Referrals, available via RIS A to Z. This report should:

 refer to ITTOIA05/S415, to SSCBA92/S3 (1) and to this paragraph,